 It's a known fact that any tattoo will hurt.
 However, there are several areas on your body that are much more painful than others when getting a tattoo.
 While pain can vary by person, it can be helpful to know what you're in for before getting inked.

 Tattoos are a permanent means of leaving behind a design on the body.
 A needle pierces the upper layer of skin, or epidermis, to the dermis layer below.
-This is important, since leaving the ink in any other area could result in it being carried from the skin into the blood stream, dissolving the ink and image over time.
+You aren't just getting poked with one needle, but several at once, depending on the design.
+This makes the process painful.

 - Having more sensitivity in one area